-Your Medicare Prescription Drug Coverage as a Member of PERS Choice sponsored by the California Public Employees Retirement System (CalPERS)
+Your Medicare Prescription Drug Coverage as a Member of PERSCare sponsored by the California Public Employees' Retirement System (CalPERS)

-This booklet gives you the details about your Medicare prescription drug coverage from January 1, 2013 - December 31, 2013.
+This booklet gives you the details about your Medicare prescription drug coverage from January 1, 2014 - December 31, 2014.
 It explains how to get coverage for the prescription drugs you need.
 This is an important legal document.
 Please keep it in a safe place.
+This document describes your primary Medicare Part D Benefit.
+You also have supplemental prescription drug coverage provided by CalPERS which is described in your Supplement to Original Medicare Plan Evidence of Coverage booklet or call Customer Care at 1-855-479-3660.

-This plan, PERS Choice Medicare Part D Prescription Drug Plan (PERS Choice Medicare Part D PDP) sponsored by CalPERS, is offered by CVS Caremark.
+This plan, PERSCare t Medicare Part D Prescription Drug Plan (PERSCare Medicare Part D PDP) sponsored by CalPERS, is offered by CVS Caremark.
 (When this Evidence of Coverage says "we," "us," or "our," it means CVS Caremark.
-When it says "plan" or "our plan," it means PERS Choice Medicare Part D PDP.)
+When it says "plan" or "our plan," it means PERSCare Medicare Part D PDP.)

-CalPERS has implemented an Employer Group Waiver Plan (EGWP) for Medicare-eligible retirees effective January 1, 2013.
+CalPERS has implemented an Employer Group Waiver Plan (EGWP) for Medicare-eligible retirees effective January 1, 2014.
 This plan is administered by CVS/Caremark.
 This means that Medicare-eligible retirees and/or dependents have been enrolled in a Group Medicare Part D Plan.
-CalPERS, through PERS Choice, is providing you a pharmacy plan, which supplements the Part D Plan so you have the same level of benefits as before with your PERS Choice Plan.
+CalPERS, through PERSCare, is providing you a pharmacy plan, which supplements the Part D Plan so you have the same level of benefits as before with your PERSCare Plan.

 This information is available for free in other languages.
 Please contact our Customer Care number at 1-855-479-3660 for additional information.
 (TTY users should call 1-866-236-1069.)
 Hours are 24 hours a day, 7 days a week.
-Customer Care also has free language interpreter services available for non-English speakers (phone numbers are printed on the back cover of this booklet).
+Customer Care also has free language interpreter services available for non-English speakers (phone numbers are printed on the last page of this booklet).

 Esta información está disponible gratuitamente en otros idiomas.
 Comuníquese con nuestro Servicio al Cliente, al 1-855-479-3660 para obtener información adicional.
 (Los usuarios de teléfono de texto (TTY) deben llamar al 1-866-236-1069.)
-El horario es las las 24 horas al día, los 7 días de la semana.
+El horario es las 24 horas al día, los 7 días de la semana.
 El Servicio al Cliente también tiene servicios gratuitos de interpretación disponibles para personas que no hablan inglés (los números telefónicos se encuentran en la contraportada de este folleto).